Shobhits7/Pemgu-Bot/README.md

 It's written in Python with Discord.py

 ### Why it's called Pemgu
-This name was just to came to my mind
+This name randomly came to my mind

 ### Why I made this
 I really Liked Python and programming and i was on Discord 24/7